BePalm89/BePalmPlan-Events/README.md

 ## Home page

 When the user is logged in, he/she will land to this page, it shows the event sorted by date.
 The user is able to filter by category, by the title of the event or the location.
-From the avatar, when clicking, there is a menu where the user can log out or land to the page where there are listed all the their events, favorite, hosting, attent or past.
+From the avatar, when clicking, there is a menu where the user can log out or land to the page where there are listed all the their events, favorite, hosting, attend or past.

 ![Home page](/Design/home_page.png)